 - Main Attraction in Reykjavik: Other main attractions to see in Reykjavik include the Harpa musical center which features music from the Icelandic Opera and the mammoth Hallgrimskirkja Lutheran Church.
 The Sun Voyager sculpture is also another very popular sight to see in the capital and it’s well worth your time.

-- Alternative attractions: You may also visit the Sky Lagoon Hot Spring whose beauty is only matched by The Blue Lagoon in the whole of Reykjavik.
-The 100m Ice cave exhibition in Perlan is another exciting location to visit and will certainly pique your interest.
+- Alternative attractions: You may also visit the newer Sky Lagoon Hot Spring which is a totally unique experience to the Blue Lagoon.
+The 100m ice cave exhibition in Perlan is another exciting location to visit and will certainly pique your interest.

-- Things to do: On day one, you can visit museums, enjoy the local cuisine and enjoy a dip in the local pools and hot springs as well.
+- Things to do: On day one, you can visit museums, try out the local cuisine and enjoy a dip in the local pools and hot springs as well.

 - Optional things they can do by joining a tour: